project-ecc/ecchat/quickstart.md

 	$ ~/eccoin/eccoind

-If eccoind crashes on starup with the following in `debug.log`:
+If eccoind crashes on startup with the following in `debug.log`:

 	************************
 	EXCEPTION: St13runtime_error